brookeneace/squarespace/README.md

-# Angular 1 TODO list CRUD application
+# Squarespace style layout built with Angular 1

-Run index.html on a server (such as MAMP) as json is being parsed using angular $http service
+Run index.html on a server (such as MAMP) or see demo at http://brookeneace.com/squarespace/